What is the Bible About? Biblical Theology in Revelation

 Conclusion

-God created Adam and Eve in His image to reflect His glory and gave them the command and authority to rule and take care of the world as His representatives, Genesis 1:28.
+God created Adam and Eve in His image to reflect His glory and gave them the command and authority to rule and care for the world as His representatives, Genesis 1:28.

 God, in His mercy, promised that from Eve’s offspring, One would come forth who would fully and finally deal with the problem of sin and its consequences.
 Revelation is where we see the consummation of that promise.

-Jesus, through obedience, paid the price that our sin deserved and restored the way for sinful man to have fellowship with God.
-He is who fulfilled the responsibilities of Adam and Eve to represent God perfectly and is now preeminent.
+Through obedience, Jesus paid the price that our sin deserved and restored the way for sinful man to have fellowship with God.
+He fulfilled the responsibilities of Adam and Eve to represent God perfectly and is now preeminent.

 Jesus’s work also restored man’s ability to come to God in worship, establishing Himself as the one worthy of worship.